AhmedElkhashn/DB-project/README.md

 # Human Resources Information System
-## This project is a simple database application for a recruitment firm.
+## This project is a simple database application for a recruitment firm
 (This project is for Fundamentals of Database Systems course)

 We were given a prompt and tasked to: